 UNDP's unique contribution reignites in its role as the as the SDG integrator and connector of various stakeholders for SDG acceleration; its close and long-standing relationship with the GoA - at both executive and line ministry level; in-depth sectoral knowledge in key JP areas such as climate change, environmental protection and gender quality; and access to a variety of tools, expertise, and resources to support the design of sustainable and inclusive policies and programmes, access and generate finance, source and analyse data, and drive innovation and learning.
 Beyond UNDP in Armenia's leadership related to policy and partnership development, the country office brings experience in designing and implementing innovative SDG finance initiatives aimed at unlocking private and public capital.
-Examples of such initiatives include the National Armenia SDG Innovation Lab focused on public policy innovation; the SDG ImpactAIM platform which supports the development of the impact investment ecosystem in the country; the "Tech4SDGs impact investment fund; a Social Impact Bond in the dairy sector; and the development of an SDG investment map.
+Examples of such initiatives include the National Armenia SDG Innovation Lab focused on public policy innovation; the SDG ImpactAIM platform which supports the development fund; a Social Impact Bond in the dairy sector; and the development of an SDG investment map.

 UNICEF's unique contribution is the leadership and breadth of work on child rights realization in Armenia.
 UNICEF has been a convener of Government and development partners, including IFIs, on social protection, including at systems level, a key lead in various reform areas (integrated social services, child care, early childhood education, child and maternal health, disability assessment etc.), as well as supporter of the development of sound evidence on children for policy and budget-making, including during crisis.
 UNICEF has led the first study on child-focused public expenditure measurement in Armenia and the wider Europe and Central Asia region, a number of costing, cost-benefit and piloting exercises, giving a comparative advantage over public finance for children at national and sub-national levels.
 UNICEF's strategic partnership with the World Bank on social protection, health and education is an additional advantage.
 UNICEF has all capacities for JP implementation, including experience in implementation of joint UN programmes, UNDAF and donor coordination groups on social services, as well as the co-lead jointly with the Government and World Bank of the Gender Thematic Group.
+UNICEF has been the lead of the UN COVID-19 coordination group on social protection and psychosocial support, as well as the lead of the education sub-working group and co-lead of the cash programming sub-working group within inter-agency response to conflict, thus strengthening its position and convening role on social protection and education.

 WFP's unique contribution is the role played in the country and globally to support the eradication of food insecurity and malnutrition.
 In the context of Armenia, the work of the JP on food security closely linked to the development of nutrition-sensitive food value chains and transformative school feeding programmes represent a vehicle to also invest in the human capital development of the nation, improve the health of the population and support the green modernisation of agribusinesses.
-Through its models that accelerate on the delivery of the SDGs and aforementioned cross-cutting themes, WFP's participation to the JP will also be key to support achieving expected outcomes on climate change and human capital development, while creating new opportunities for public-private partnerships and further integration among

-Government line ministries to support the development of the country and the well-being of the Armenian population.
+Through its models that accelerate on the delivery of the SDGs and aforementioned cross-cutting themes, WFP's participation to the JP will also be key to support achieving expected outcomes on climate change and human capital development, while creating new opportunities for public-private partnerships and further integration among Government line ministries to support the development of the country and the well-being of the Armenian population.